drostron/slamdata-docs/source/helpful-tips.rst

 '''''''''''''''''''''''''

-Querying documents with arrays without the (``[*]``) operator results in an array being returned, see the following SQL² and resulting image.
-Compare this to section 1.2.2 Return Flattened Array.
+Querying documents with arrays without the (``[*]``) operator results in an array being returned, as shown in the example output below.
+Compare this to section **1.2.2 Return Flattened Array**.

 **SQL Example**